 Different circumstances, but same old story as, once again, we have a black man dying, a police force facing some serious questions, and a community left broken with anger and grief.

-Mohamud Mohamed Hassan was a young, healthy, twenty-four-year-old arrested by South Wales Police on Friday January 8.
+Mohamud Hassan was a young, healthy, twenty-four-year-old arrested by South Wales Police on Friday January 8.
 He was released without charge, in a distressed state, suffering numerous physical injuries, and died within hours.

 It’s a tragic tale that Mohamud’s family, friends – and all of us who are working tirelessly towards an anti-racist Wales, need investigated thoroughly and urgently.